Neodymium Magnets Safety and Handling Tips

 Neodymium magnets create strong magnetic fields around them, which can interfere with pacemakers, ICDs and other implanted medical devices.
 This is because many of these devices are made with a feature that deactivates the device in a magnetic field.

-Keep neodymium magnets away from your wallet, computer and TV.
+Keep neodymium magnets away from magnetic media.

 Keep neodymium magnets away from your GPS and smartphone.

 Magnetic fields interfere with compasses or magnetometers used in navigation for air and sea transport, as well as the internal compasses of smartphone and GPS devices.

 Avoid contact with neodymium magnets if you have a nickel allergy.